-This fragrant roasted butternut squash curry is a vegetarian curry option like no other and can warm up any autumn or typically grey British day without much fuss.
+This fragrant roasted butternut squash curry is a vegetarian curry like no other and can warm up any autumn or typically grey day without much fuss.
 In our house, my husband is the curry expert as he enjoys making his own pastes and trying out flavours so this really is his recipe.
+Even though this version is not strictly a traditional Indian curry it does deliver well rounded and comforting flavour.

 This post contains affiliate links.